Measurement Results in Qosium

 QoS samples | The number of packets that were used to calculate the QoS statistics. | Packets |

-Sent info not found | This special statistic is, in a way, negative packet loss, meaning that a packet was received but was not indicated sent on the other end.
+Sent info not found | SINFSent Information Not Found This is a special statistic, meaning that a packet was received but was not indicated sent on the other end. is special statistic is, in a way, negative packet loss, meaning that a packet was received but was not indicated sent on the other end.
 As understood, this is not a normal situation, so having non-zero values here is an indicator of events that should be investigated.
-See this to understand the possibilities of what is happening. | Packets |
+See this to understand the possibilities of what is happening. |

 Sent info not found, total | The summed value of the previous over the measurement. | Packets |